+The castle was built in the northern part of Głogówek, next to the town fortifications, at the Castle Gate.
 The exact appearance of the medieval castle is unknown.
 Probably it was a regular complex, whose core and the oldest part was a four-sided, stone residential tower with the dimensions of 12,8×16,6 meters, reinforced with four buttresses and surrounded by a moat.
 It was recorded in 1562, when the castle was dismantled and rebuilt, and it already had the form of a three-winged building.
 The stronghold was combined with the city walls.
-The new renaissance complex was also a three-wing castle with a outer bailey.
-In the second phase of the reconstruction, four, round, corner towers were erected.
-Then, before 1606, two wings were created, the northern and southern lower castle.
-The third phase of the development from the first half of the 17th century brought the full shape of the three-wing lower castle.

 To this day, the upper and lower castle has been preserved, however, it underwent a baroque reconstruction, which obscured its renaissance appearance.
 Finding gothic elements is even more difficult.
 The building requires urgent renovation and development, but it is possible to visit it.

 Chrzanowski T., Głogówek, Warszawa 1977.